edwardwawrzynek/scp/isa.md

 </table>

 ### call.r.sp
-Perform a function call to an address in a register.
+Perform a function call to a non pc-relative address in a register.
 ```
 call.r.sp reg sp
 ; (sp - 2) = pc